Columba1198/TEDxJP-5k-V/README.md

 Japanese ASR benchmarks that can be obtained without an application process are scarce, and the ones that exist cover a narrow range.

-- Common Voice ja is read speech averaging around four seconds.
+- Common Voice is read speech averaging around four seconds.
 Long-form behaviour is invisible, and some references do not match their audio.
 - TEDxJP-10K has reliable references, but one utterance is one caption cue, so nothing runs longer than about 11 seconds.
 Its references are close to verbatim: fillers were added by hand and Arabic numerals rewritten as kanji.

 ## The TEDxJP-5K sets